+Job upon return: Same or equal

 Advance step: No

 Re-enter as designated: Yes

+Health Insurance: No

-Maximum leave: 1 year, with possible extension of one year only leave, the employee will be ineligible for any pay or any other benefits provided by law or by this contract to school system employees.
+Maximum leave: 1 year, with possible extension of one year only

 A leave of absence for career exploration may be granted by the Superintendent for the succeeding school year to any PTS employee covered by this agreement if requested to the Superintendent or his/her designee by the employee, in writing, on or before March 1 preceding the school year in which the employee wishes the career leave.
-During the
+During the leave, the employee will be ineligible for any pay or any other benefits provided by law or by this contract to school system employees.